Mausoleum of Qin Shi Huang: History

+Historical records

 Work on the mausoleum began soon after Emperor Qin ascended the throne in 246 BCE when he was still aged 13, although its full-scale construction only started after he had conquered the six other major states and unified China in 221 BCE.
+It was completed 208 BCE, around 39 years after work started.
 Geographer Li Daoyuan, writing six centuries after the first emperor's death, recorded in Shui Jing Zhu that Mount Li was chosen as the location for his burial ground due to its auspicious geology: "famed for its jade mines, its northern side was rich in gold, and its southern side rich in beautiful jade; the first emperor, covetous of its fine reputation, therefore chose to be buried there".

-The source of the account of the construction of the mausoleum and its description came from Sima Qian in chapter six of his Records of the Grand Historian, which was written in first century BCE and contains the biography of Qin Shi Huang:
+An account of the construction of the mausoleum including descriptions of the tomb was given by Sima Qian in chapter six of his Records of the Grand Historian, which was written in first century BCE and contains the biography of Qin Shi Huang:

 Some scholars believe that the claim of having "dug through three layers of groundwater" to be figurative.
-It is also uncertain what the "man-fish" in the text refers to originally (in modern Chinese it means "mermaid"), interpretation of the term varies from whale to walrus and other aquatic animals such as giant salamander.
+It is also uncertain what the "man-fish" in the text refers to originally (in modern Chinese it means "mermaid"), interpretation of the term varies from whale to walrus and other aquatic animals.

 Before the Mausoleum of the First Qin Emperor was completed, a peasant rebellion broke out during the late Qin dynasty.
 Zhang Han redeployed all the 700,000 people building the mausoleum to suppress the rebellion, so construction of the mausoleum ceased.
 After Xiang Yu entered Xianyang, he was said to have looted the tomb.
 Afterwards, it is said that a shepherd unintentionally burnt down the tomb.
 The story goes that he went into the dug pit of the mausoleum, dug by Xiang Yu, to look for his sheep with a torch in his hand, and a fire was started, burning away the tomb structures.
 No solid evidence of the destruction of the tomb has been found, although evidence of fire damage has been found in the pits housing the Terracotta Army.
 Some scholars think that the mausoleum did not suffer any large-scale destruction.

+Some have questioned the veracity of Sima Qian's account.
+Professor Duan Qingbo, who was the archaeological team leader of the Mausoleum of the First Emperor for more than ten years, stated his belief that Sima Qian's account is fictional and written to persuade Emperor Wu of the Han Dynasty to overhaul the tomb.
+He believed the project started after the emperor unified the country, and that the construction time lasted from the 28th to the 34th year of the First Emperor reign (219–213 BCE), with the project completed in about seven years.
+Documents record that the presiding builder was Li Si, who held the office of Prime Minister for a few years before and after the unification of China.

-In 1987, the mausoleum, including the Terracotta Warriors, was listed as World Heritage Sites.
+In 1987, the mausoleum, including the Terracotta Army, was listed as a World Heritage Site.